jakubfi/ictester/doc/protocol.md

 ## DUT Disconnect

 This command causes the tester to power down the DUT and deconfigure it's pin connections.
-Disconnect ends the test session.
+Note that DUT is also immediately disconnected by the tester if a test fails.

+### Command format

 * 1 BYTE: command: `CMD_DUT_DISCONNECT`

-Valid responses:
+### Valid responses

 * `RESP_OK` - DUT disconnected